 (a) All activities shall be provided with practicable vehicle access from a public road in accordance with the permitted activity conditions in Chapter 21.

 19.6.22 Vehicle Parking, Manoeuvring, and Loading

-All activities, except network utilities on sites less than 200m2, shall be provided (a) onsite vehicle parking, manoeuvring areas, and loading facilities as required in Chapter 21
+(a) All activities shall provide onsite vehicle parking spaces, manoeuvring areas, and loading facilities in accordance with the permitted activity conditions in Chapter 21.